SOLAS-TTRPG/SOLAS/Boons.md

 ## Divine Domain
 You choose a certain domain, gaining additional power from a higher power associated with it.
 You can use your domain's features a number of times per rest, equal to your **Mind** score.
 You expend one **Focus** point when you use a feature.

+### Life Domain
+- **Disciple of Life**.
+Your number of Healing Points is equal to your **Constitution + Mind**
+- **Preserve Life**.
+You can scale your divine healing by using additional Focus points when you cast: for each extra Focus you spend, you can use another point from your healing pool without using an additional stamina.
+You cannot use more healing or focus points than what you have available.

 ### Tempest Domain
 - **Thunderous Rebuke**.
-When a creature hits you with a melee attack, you can cause them to make a **Dexterity Check vs Your Mind**.
+When a creature hits you with a melee attack, you can cause them to make a **Dexterity Check vs Your Constitution**.
 They then take R4 Lightning damage (with disadvantage if they succeeded the check).
 - **Destructive Wrath**.
 When you are rolling lightning or force damage, you can gain advantage on the roll.

 ### Trickery Domain